 In December 2017, the bipartisan Stop Underrides Act was introduced in the Senate to require guards on the sides and front of tractor-trailers and update the standards for rear underride guards.
-No action was taken on the bill and it was reintroduced last year, but the proposed measure has yet to go to the floor for a vote.
+No action was taken on the bill, and it was reintroduced last year, but the proposed measure has yet to go to the floor for a vote.

 “There is a federal regulation for guards that have to be put on the rears of large trailers, but it turns out that regulation isn’t working well to prevent underride crashes,” says Matt Brumbelow, Senior Research Engineer at the Insurance Institute for Highway Safety (IIHS), in a video about underride crash safety.
 The group has been working with industry leaders to make underride crashes more survivable.

-Mothers turn loss into action
+Mothers turn a loss into action.

 Marianne Karth of North Carolina lost two of her teen daughters in a 2013 underride crash with a tractor-trailer.
 She has since become one of the country’s leading advocates for better underride safety measures.